 So that was probably it, or Squires, the steakhouse in our town, where my parents didn’t eat steak.
 Who knows what they ate there.
 It was too dark to see anyway, but the burgers were great.

-I think the place I really learned about how to eat like a human in public was in Bermuda.
+The place I really learned about how to eat like a human in public was in Bermuda.

 Late in the day, we would have strange black scabs made of tar, that we relished cleaning off with the turpentine in hidden boxes tacked to trees dotting the property.
 The crabs that lived near the roots darted sideways into their holes at our approach.